numberscope/frontscope/doc/pull-request-checklist.md

 The PR submitter should:

+-   Please use a `snake_case` name for the branch in the PR.
 -   Write or supplement test(s) for the file(s) you touch in your PR.
 -   Make sure Numberscope runs properly, including former supposedly unmodified behaviors and newly implemented ones.
 In particular, run it via